Loathing-Associates-Scripting-Society/philter/README.md

-# OCD Inventory Control
+# OCD-Cleanup

+OCD-Cleanup allows you to configure how to sell, pulverize, use, or dispose every item in KoL.

-This is a fork of [OCD Inventory Control](https://kolmafia.us/threads/ocd-inventory-control.1818/) 3.10, created by Bale.
+OCD-Cleanup is a fork of [OCD Inventory Control](https://kolmafia.us/threads/ocd-inventory-control.1818/) 3.10, created by Bale.

 ## Installing

-### Migrating from Bale's OCD Inventory Control
+### Migrating from OCD Inventory Control

 If you are upgrading from Bale's original script, run the following commands in KoLmafia to delete old versions of OCD: